johanley/special-relativity-core/README.md

 **Lorentz transformation** here means a boost in any direction, excluding spatial rotations.
 (The exact definition of this term varies between authors; that's why I'm stating it here.)

-**Invariance** here means invariance of the fundamental quadratic form.
+**Invariance** here means invariance of the space-time interval.
 That is, it's related to the transformations of the <a href='https://en.wikipedia.org/wiki/Poincar%C3%A9_group'>Poincaré group</a>.
-This includes boosts, spatial rotations, displacements (in time and space), and reversals (of time and space).
+This includes boosts, spatial rotations, displacements (in time and space), and reversals (of clocks and spatial axes).

 ## References